Hereditary Ataxias

 Genetics

-- Autosomal recessive — most common inherited ataxia overall
+- Autosomal recessive — most common inherited ataxia worldwide and the most common autosomal recessive ataxia

 - FXN gene (chromosome 9q21) encoding frataxin — mitochondrial iron-sulfur cluster assembly protein